mmower/ergo/guides/debugging.md

 many(choice([many(ws()), char(?})]))
 ```

 Given an input like "}}}" will never finish.
 The inner many clause will always succeed with 0 whitespace characters and never actually process the `char` parser at all.
-You wouldn't deliberately set out to write such a parser but it can happen or at least it seems to happen to me.
+You wouldn't deliberately set out to write such a parser but it can happen.

 For this reason Ergo implements cycle detection.
-Parsers with the `track: true` option (which includes most of the combinator parsers) record in the context when they have run and the current index into the input.
 If the same parser is run a second time on the same input we know we have hit a cycle and an `Ergo.Context.CycleError` will be raised.